Winchelsea: New Winchelsea

 In the late 13th century, the old town's population moved to the town's present location.
 In 1281 Edward I granted a charter for a planned town, based on a grid layout, to be built on higher ground on the western edge of Romney Marsh and Camber Sands.
+The site of the new town was originally the location of a hamlet and manor known as Iham.
 The names of the town planners are recorded as Henry le Waleys and Thomas Alard.
 The new town inherited the title of "Antient Town" from Old Winchelsea and retained its affiliation to the Cinque Ports confederation together with Rye and the five head-ports.